 The course is open to officers of the rank of Brigadier General, Colonel and Lieutenant Colonel, and to civilian officials and diplomats of equivalent rank from relevant ministries such as the Ministry of Defence, Ministry of Foreign Affairs, and other ministries or administrations concerned with strategic security issues.

 Nineteen students from 12 nations graduated, on 15 May 2009, from the first full ten-week NATO Regional Cooperation Course (NRCC 1). ).
-On 8 November 2019, the NATO Defense College celebrated the 10th Anniversary of the NATO Regional Cooperation Course, and 32 participants from 17 NATO, Mediterranean Dialogue, Istanbul Cooperation Initiative, PfP as well as Global Partner countries graduated from NRCC 22.
-To date, the NRCC has been attended by 664 participants from over 35 nations.
+On 23 April 2021, 29 participants from 14 NATO, Mediterranean Dialogue, Istanbul Cooperation Initiative, PfP as well as Global Partner countries graduated from NRCC 25.
+To date, the NRCC has been attended by 747 participants from over 35 nations.

 During the NRCC, Course members attend lectures alongside the NATO Defense College Senior Course and take part in separate studies of security issues affecting both NATO and the broader Middle East, including the Maghreb, the Mashreq, the Gulf region and its close Asian periphery.
 The challenges examined include the root-causes of the instability in the MENA region, Migration, Radicalization, Counter-Terrorism, politicization of religion, to name some.
 During the course, Course Members also participate in a very demanding exercise where they learn how to work collectively in order to solve conflicts and become familiar with the NATO comprehensive approach.